Duncan Mackellar, Junior

-Lieutenant Duncan Mackellar or Duncan Mackellar, Junior (1795—1838) was an officer in the Royal Navy and, subsequently, a colonial settler, of New South Wales.
+Lieutenant Duncan Mackellar or Duncan Mackellar, Junior (1795–1838) was an officer in the Royal Navy and, subsequently, a colonial settler, of New South Wales.
 With his uncle, Captain Duncan Mackellar, he is associated with the early days of colonial settlement of the district around what is now Braidwood.

 Biography

-Duncan Mackellar, Junior, was born in Sydney, during the time that his father, Neil Mackellar (1769—1802) was stationed there, as an ensign of the New South Wales Corps.
-His father was a nephew of Colonel Patrick Mackellar (1717—1778) and a first cousin of Colonel Mackellar's eldest son, John, later Admiral Sir John Mackellar (1768–1854).
+Duncan Mackellar, Junior, was born in Sydney, during the time that his father, Neil Mackellar (1769–1802) was stationed there, as an ensign of the New South Wales Corps.
+His father was a nephew of Colonel Patrick Mackellar (1717–1778) and a first cousin of Colonel Mackellar's eldest son, John, later Admiral Sir John Mackellar (1768–1854).
 His mother was a convict woman, Sarah Cooley.
 In 1800, his father had reached the rank of Captain and became secretary and aide-de-camp to Governor Philip Gidley King.
 His father sailed to New Bedford, en route to England bringing dispatches, in the American schooner Caroline.
 After August 1802, no news had been heard of that vessel, and he was presumed to have been lost at sea.

 Mackellar joined the Royal Navy, on 1 June 1808, joining the crew of HMS Porpoise in Sydney.
-Porpoise was the ship which had carried, William Bligh, to take up his appointment as Governor of New South Wales.
+Porpoise was the ship which had carried William Bligh to take up his appointment as Governor of New South Wales.
 It is likely that his father's former position and the circumstances of his father's death influenced Bligh to assist Mackellar to begin a naval career.
 However, by the time that Mackellar actually joined the navy, the colony was already under a rebel de facto government, following the Rum Rebellion, which had occurred on 26 January 1808.
 Porpoise played a significant role in the aftermath of the rebellion, taking Bligh, who had been held under house arrest, to Hobart, in early 1809.

-He went to England, aboard Porpoise, in 1810.
+Mackellar went to England, aboard Porpoise, in 1810.
 He was a Midshipman, aboard HMS Guadeloupe, on 27 June 1811, when, outgunned and outnumbered, over an hour and 35 minutes, the brig successfully fought off the French corvette Tactique and armed xebec Guêpe, off the French town of Port-Vendre.

 In 1815, he served on Salisbury, commanded by Captain John Mackellar, his first cousin once-removed, who would eventually rise to the rank of Admiral and be knighted.

 He was promoted to Lieutenant, in May 1816, on his last naval ship, HMS Variable, soon afterwards retiring on half pay, in August 1816.
 As a former Lieutenant of only eight years service in the navy, he was not permitted to retain or use his military rank in civilian life.